 Stockton has held senior leadership positions in the private, public, and nonprofit sectors throughout a career dedicated to expanding housing opportunity.
-He has been an advisor to many local communities across the U.S., an author of original research, a speaker at industry events around the country, and a frequent commentator in the media on a wide range of real estate and economic development issues.
+He has been an advisor to local communities across the U.S., an author of original research, and a commentator in the media on real estate and economic development issues.

-Stockton was previously executive vice president of content and executive director of the Terwilliger Center for Housing at the Urban Land Institute (ULI).
-Before joining ULI, Stockton was Managing Principal of HR&A Advisors’ Washington, D.C., office.
-He previously served as Senior Advisor in the U.S. Department of Housing and Urban Development and the U.S. Department of Energy.
+Stockton was previously Executive Vice President of Content and Executive Director of the Terwilliger Center for Housing at the Urban Land Institute (ULI).
+Before that he was Managing Principal of HR&A Advisors’ Washington, D.C., office.
+Stockton previously served as Senior Advisor in the U.S. Department of Housing and Urban Development and the U.S. Department of Energy.
 He has also held senior leadership positions at Enterprise Community Partners, Living Cities, and with an affordable housing developer.

-Stockton holds a Master of Science in Real Estate Development from Columbia University and a Bachelor of Arts in Religion from Princeton University.
+Stockton earned a master’s degree in real estate development from Columbia University and a bachelor’s degree in religion from Princeton University.

-Garth Rieman is director of Housing Advocacy and Strategic Initiatives for the National Council of State Housing Agencies (NCSHA), where he has worked since 1993.
-He helps NCSHA formulate and execute its policy on the Housing Credit, Housing Bonds, housing finance reform, appropriations, and other affordable housing issues and leads NCSHA’s advocacy efforts.
+Since 1993, Garth Rieman has helped NCSHA formulate and execute its policy on the Housing Credit, Housing Bonds, housing finance reform, appropriations, and other affordable housing issues.
+He leads NCSHA’s advocacy efforts.

 Prior to returning to NCSHA, Jennifer was the Director of Policy and Programs for the Southern Governors’ Association, where she focused on facilitating bipartisan collaboration between governors in various policy areas.
 Earlier in her career, she worked as a counselor and case manager at Women’s Protective Services, a domestic violence shelter and rape crisis counseling center in Massachusetts, and as a project consultant for the Massachusetts Advocacy Center (now Massachusetts Advocates for Children).

-Jennifer earned a Master of Science degree in Public Administration and Public Policy from the London School of Economics and Political Science and holds a Bachelor of Arts degree from Brandeis University with a double major in Psychology and Sociology.
+Jennifer earned a master’s degree in public administration and policy from the London School of Economics and Political Science and a bachelor’s degree from Brandeis University, where she was a double major in psychology and sociology.

-James Tassos is the Deputy Director of Tax Policy and Strategic Initiatives at the National Council of State Housing Agencies (NCSHA), where he represents the interests of state housing finance agencies with the U.S. Congress, the Department of the Treasury, and the affordable housing industry.
-His primary focus is developing best practices, regulatory policy, and legislative initiatives to strengthen the Low-Income Housing Tax Credit program.
-He also directs NCSHA initiatives related to Opportunity Zones.
+James Tassos represents the interests of state housing finance agencies with the U.S. Congress, the Department of the Treasury, and the affordable housing industry.
+His primary focus is developing best practices, regulatory policy, and legislative initiatives to strengthen the Low Income Housing Tax Credit program.

 Lisa Bowman joined the NCSHA staff in 2016 as Director of Marketing and Communications.
 She previously held senior management and communications positions with the National Cooperative Business Association, the Society for Marketing Professional Services, and APICS.
 She began her career as an editor and writer for a hospitality management consultancy.